 Report cards are fine for younger students, though many parents choose to use both documents for their children.
 Finished high school?

 Students who have finished high school should have, in addition to a transcript, a list of course descriptions, a diploma, and an affidavit of completion.
-See our pages on graduation for more information.
-Some students may not need these to get into college, but some will need them in the future.
-Preparing them now can prevent issues in the future.
+See our page on graduation for more information.
+A student may not need these additional documents to get into college, but may need them at some other point in life.
+Preparing such documents now can prevent issues in the future.
 Sample Transcript

 This shows the front and reverse sides of a sample high school transcript with an Affidavit of Completion included on the transcript.
 (The Affidavit of Completion can be a separate document.
 It is the official proof of high school graduation for a home education student.)